Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Summary and Conclusions

 \section{Summary and Conclusions}

+The analysis presented here uses uGMRT Band 4 data, closely following the phase structure function methodology of \citet{Mevius16}, but applied to a distinct frequency regime and instrument.
+This work extends phase structure function studies to a higher frequency range compared to LOFAR's 150 MHz observations.

+The differing ranges of observing frequencies have important consequences.
+Ionospheric phase fluctuations scale inversely with frequency, resulting in smaller phase RMS and often smaller outer scales at higher frequencies for identical ionospheric conditions.
+Consequently, phase stability tends to improve swiftly as frequency increases, affecting the required calibration intervals and the characteristics of direction-dependent errors.

-In this study, we analysed nighttime ionospheric phase fluctuations using a 10-hour observation of the bright flux calibrator source 3C48 with the upgraded Giant Metrewave Radio Telescope (uGMRT).
+In this study, we analysed nighttime ionospheric phase fluctuations using a 10-hour observation of the bright flux calibrator source 3C48 with the uGMRT.
 Specifically, we studied the ionospheric phase structure function at around 575-725 MHz while tracking the bright radio source 3C48.
 This function helps us understand how the phase of a radio signal changes with distance, due to turbulence in the ionosphere.

-We measured differences in Total Electron Content (TEC) between pairs of antennas and converted them into phase delays.
-These measurements showed how the ionosphere varies across space and time.
-By analysing the phase differences as a function of distance between antennas, we created a structure function that shows clear power-law behaviour - a signature of turbulence.
-The best-fit slope of this function was slightly steeper than expected for classic Kolmogorov turbulence, which may indicate additional structures in the ionosphere.

-We also found a diffractive scale of about 6.7 km, meaning the signal's phase becomes significantly different across distances larger than this.
-A smaller diffractive scale suggests the ionosphere is less stable, causing faster and more complex changes in the signal.
-This has practical implications: to get clear radio images, we need to calibrate the data more frequently and in many directions, especially when the ionosphere is active.

-While some other studies (e.g., using LOFAR) observed flattening at short distances - likely due to calibration noise - we did not see this in our data.
-For now, we kept our model simple, assuming a pure power-law without adding any extra noise component.
+We estimated differential TEC between antenna pairs from unwrapped interferometric phase differences after removing the slow continuum variation with a 1-hour boxcar filter.
+The corrected phase differences were converted to TEC differences and corresponding phase delays.
+Using these values, we calculated the phase structure function as a function of baseline length, which follows a power-law trend.
+The fitted slope is slightly steeper than the Kolmogorov expectation, indicating possible additional small-scale ionospheric structures or more complex turbulence.

 Further, we extended our analysis of the ionospheric phase structure function to two dimensions, allowing us to investigate directional effects.
 While the slope of the structure function (\( \beta \)) remains approximately constant across different directions, the diffractive scale \( r_{\text{diff}} \) shows clear directional dependence.
 This indicates that the ionospheric turbulence is \textit{anisotropic}.